 - Move as much as you can: If you can’t get to the gym, take the stairs at work or find a place to walk at lunch.

 - Be happy!
 For a list of 10 holiday stress-busters from Radhika Vayani, DO, an internal medicine physician at Medical City Alliance, watch the video below:

-Find out your risks for heart disease and start taking steps to decrease them today with our free Heart Risk Assessment.
+Find your personal risks for heart disease and start taking steps to decrease them today with our free Heart Risk Assessment.

 We wish you and your family a very safe and happy holiday season, but if your heart skips a beat, one of our many Medical City Healthcare emergency locations has you covered.
 With average wait times posted online, if you do have an emergency, you can spend less time waiting and more time on the moments that matter most.